(212) 641-0673 george@dimovtax.com

 Key Points about Expat Tax IRS

-• Foreign Earned Income Exclusion (FEIE): Allows exclusion of up to $126,500 of foreign earned income for the 2024 tax year if eligibility requirements are met.
+• Foreign Earned Income Exclusion (FEIE): If you meet certain requirements, you can exclude up to $126,500 of foreign earned income from your taxable total on the 2024 tax year return.

-• FBAR and FATCA Requirements: Expats with foreign financial assets must file FinCEN Form 114 (FBAR) if the total exceeds $10,000 at any time during the year.
-Form 8938 (FATCA) may also be required if specified foreign assets exceed $50,000 on the last day of the tax year or $75,000 at any time.
+• FBAR and FATCA Requirements: Expats having foreign financial assets need to file FinCEN Form 114 (FBAR) when the aggregate exceeds $10,000 at any point during the tax year.
+If the value of specified foreign assets is above $50,000 on the last day of your tax year (or above $75,000 at any time within it) you may also require Form 8938 (FATCA).

 You need to file if:

-• You are a U.S. citizen or green card holder living abroad and meet the income threshold.
+• You have a high enough income as an American citizen or green card holder living abroad.

-• You have foreign financial assets exceeding FATCA thresholds.
+• You own foreign financial assets that are above the U.S. FATCA limits.

-• You earn income from foreign investments, rental properties, or business activities.
+• If you make money from foreign investments, rental properties, or business activities.

 Important Deadlines